Monory1227/Capstone-Project-ChorePal/README.md

 Team: The Cowboys

-Description: This repository contains the Sprint 0 setup and documentation for our capstone project.
+Description:
+ChorePal is a mobile application designed to help parents teach their kids the value of responsibility and hard work by assigning chores and rewarding them with payment upon completion.
+The app aims to provide a platform for kids to manage their chores, track their progress, and earn money for their efforts.
+This repository contains the documentation for our capstone project.

 Sprint 0 Goal: Domain familiarization, tool setup, and requirements gathering.